Mutěnice (Hodonín District)

 Mutěnice is a municipality and village in Hodonín District in the South Moravian Region of the Czech Republic.
 It has about 3,700 inhabitants.
-It is known for wine-growing and wine-making.
+The municipality is located on the Kyjovka River, on the border between the Kyjov Hills and Lower Morava Valley.
+Mutěnice is known for viticulture and winemaking.

 Geography

 Mutěnice is located about 8 km northwest of Hodonín and 43 km southeast of Brno.
 It lies mostly in the Kyjov Hills, only the eastern part of the municipal territory lies in the Lower Morava Valley.
 The highest point is the hill Vyšicko at 267 m above sea level.
-The Kyjovka River flows through the eastern part of the municipality and supplies a system of fishponds there.
+The Kyjovka River flows through the eastern part of the municipality and supplies there a system of fishponds.

 History

-The village of Mutěnice was probably founded by external colonization of the area by the Knights Templar, who owned the area in the 13th century.
-From 1312, the area of Mutěnice and neighbouring Čejkovice belonged to Knights Hospitaller.
+The village of Mutěnice was probably founded by external colonisation of the area by the Knights Templar, who owned the area in the 13th century.
+From 1312, the area of Mutěnice and neighbouring Čejkovice belonged to the Knights Hospitaller.
 The order built a commandery in the area, first mentioned in 1349.
 The first written mention of Mutěnice is from 1367.

-Between 1537 and 1594, Mutěnice was owned by Lords of Lipá.
+Between 1537 and 1594, Mutěnice was owned by the Lords of Lipá.
 From that time is documented existence of a fortress here.
-Lords of Lipá sold it to the Salm family, who soon sold it and the village further often changed owners.
+The Lords of Lipá sold it to the Salm family, who soon sold it and the village further often changed owners.
 Between 1565 and 1605, a community of Anabatists settled here.
 The village was devastated by the Thirty Years' War.
 The population has declined to a quarter.

 Economy

-Mutěnice is known for viticulture.
-The municipality is the largest in the Slovácká wine sub-region.
+Mutěnice is known for viticulture and winemaking.
+The municipality is the largest in the Slovácká wine subregion.